jaypatel-dev-creator/SentimentAnalysisNbLr/README.md

 * TF-IDF captures word importance rather than semantic meaning
 * Naive Bayes is fast and interpretable but assumes word independence
 * Logistic Regression provides stronger decision boundaries for sentiment classification tasks
-* Comparing multiple models on the same feature set improves confidence in r

 ---